 Social media is often hailed for being a democratic form of media, for giving normal people – outside of the worlds of politics, business, the established media, or celebrity – the chance to have a say and share their experiences.

 Many social media viral hits are those that show ordinary people doing extraordinary things; demonstrating bravery, having uncommon luck, talking candidly about personal challenges, or meeting celebrity or sporting heroes.
 Those trending stories that involve celebrities or corporates often show glimpses of going ‘behind-the-scenes’ of the usually polished image presented, or show an unexpected side.
-Some of these stories really are candid, while others are carefully manufactured and choreographed to promote products or brands.

 Viral hits, then, are often stories that seem relatable – showing people like us doing something unexpected, or offering a candid insight into a well-known name or brand.